 The tufa formations of the Ghaap Plateau escarpment provide a rich geological archive of human evolution in South Africa.
-This study examines the sedimentary and geochemical records of Ghaap tufa deposits to assess the potential of these sediments for providing reliable high-resolution paleoenvironmental information.
-X-ray diffraction, thin section examination, and stable isotope analysis were carried out on modern and ancient tufa carbonates collected from the Taung Child find site at Buxton-Norlim Limeworks, and from Malony's Kloof and Groot Kloof in the Ulco region.
-The results distinguish three distinct groups on the basis of their carbon and oxygen isotope composition, reflecting distinct depositional paleoenvironmental conditions.
+This study examines the sedimentary and geochemical records of Ghaap tufa deposits to assess the potential of these sediments for providing reliable high-resolution palaeoenvironmental information.
+X-ray diffraction, thin section examination, and stable isotope analysis was carried out on modern and ancient tufa carbonates collected from the Taung Child find site at Buxton-Norlim Limeworks, and from Malony's Kloof and Groot Kloof in the Ulco region.
+The results distinguish three distinct groups on the basis of their carbon and oxygen isotope composition, reflecting distinct depositional palaeoenvironmental conditions.
 Consistent with proxy data from contemporaneous speleothems at hominin-bearing caves in northern South Africa, the Plio-Pleistocene are characterized by light carbon and oxygen isotopes, while the younger deposits have increasingly heavier values.
 In particular, analysis of the Dart Deposits associated with the Taung Child (Australopithecus africanus) provides evidence effective for reconstructing the depositional and chronological context.
-The results of the present study demonstrate the value of the Ghaap Plateau escarpment tufa deposits, particularly in continental in semi-arid regions, which contain relatively few geological proxies (Cremaschi et al. 2010; Smith et al. 2004; Viles et al. 2007), and their potential for understanding the course of hominin evolution in South Africa.
+The results of the present study demonstrate the value of the Ghaap Plateau escarpment tufa deposits, particularly in continental in semi-arid regions, which contain relatively few geological proxies (Smith et al. 2004; Viles et al. 2007;

+Cremaschi et al. 2010), and their potential for understanding the course of hominin evolution in South Africa.